evansm7/pico-mac/README.md

-Quite a lot of optimisation has been done in `umac` and `Musashi` to get performance up on Cortex-M0+ and the RP2040, like careful location of certain routines in RAM, ensuring inlining/constants can be foldeed, etc.  It's 5x faster than it was at the beginning.
+Quite a lot of optimisation has been done in `umac` and `Musashi` to get performance up on Cortex-M0+ and the RP2040, like careful location of certain routines in RAM, ensuring inlining/constants can be folded, etc.  It's 5x faster than it was at the beginning.

 The top-level project might be a useful framework for other emulators, or other projects that need USB HID input and a framebuffer (e.g. a